Elyakim Rubinstein: Landmark rulings

 Certain Israeli human rights organizations and the appellant, the Israel Medical Association (IMA), opposed the Court's decision.
 The IMA announced that it would instruct its members to ignore it.
 "This is a case in which medical ethics unequivocally trump the law, and the message we wish to convey to physicians is that forced feeding is tantamount to torture and that no doctor should take part in it," stated the association's president.

 Personal life

 Rubinstein's wife, Miriam, is also an advocate, a former director of the Civil Division at the Office of the State Attorney and, like her husband, a former Jerusalem District Court judge.
-They had four daughters, one of whom, Sari, died after from cancer on October 25, 2016 at the age of 39.
+They had four daughters, one of whom, Sari, died from cancer on October 25, 2016 at the age of 39.
 A mother of two small daughters herself, Sari, like her parents, studied law and became a licensed advocate upon passing the bar examination, after which she was accepted as a cadet at the Ministry of Foreign Affairs.
 Elyakim and Miram Rubinstein have 11 grandchildren.